kubedb/docs/docs/guides/mariadb/configuration/using-pod-template/index.md

 url: http://172.18.0.4:30942
 ```

-Now, let's connect to the database from the phpMyAdmin dashboard using the database pod IP and MySQL user password.
+Now, let's connect to the database from the phpMyAdmin dashboard using the database pod IP and MariaDB user password.

 ```bash
 $ kubectl get pods mysql-misc-config-0 -n demo -o yaml | grep IP